institutional access

 Gov. Tina Kotek Issues Executive Order Mandating ‘Bell-to-Bell’ Ban on Student Cellphones in Oregon Schools

-• Oregon school districts must adopt policies by October 31, 2025, with full implementation required by January 1, 2026, establishing a clear nationwide precedent.
+• The executive order requires all districts to adopt a bell-to-bell cell phone ban by October 31, 2025, with full implementation by January 1, 2026.

 Insights by Ground AI